johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * **Holy Cow!
 What just happened?**
 * **For the first time in human history each individual is in full control of his or her own money**

-### About Addresses and Defending Your IOTA From Quantum Computers
+### About Addresses IOTA's Defence Against Quantum Computers
 Soon we are going to start doing things at the command line but first you will need to know some facts about addresses in order to keep your IOTAs safe from criminals.
 * Addresses are public.
 * Addresses are like bank account numbers.
 * Give your addresses to people so that they can pay you.
-* Anyone can send IOTAs to an address but only someone with it's associated private key can spend from that address.
+* Anyone can send IOTAs to an address but only someone with an address's associated private key can spend from that address.
 * And as mentioned before, only the someone in possession of the seed which made the private key can possibly have the private key which made it's associated spending address.
 * **!!Very Important Information Is Comming**
 * There is one way criminals can get the private key for it's associated spending address.
-* Every time you spend from and address a small portion of the private key is revealed.
+* Every time you spend from an address a small portion of the private key is revealed.
-* Nothing is revealed about the seed which made the private key is revealed when spending, only a piece of the private key is revealed.
+* Nothing is revealed about the seed which made the private key when spending, only a piece of the private key is revealed.
 * So when you spend from an address you always move any remaining IOTAs to a new address which is under your control.
-*
+* Usually, you move the remaining balance to another address which is ultimately controlled by the same seed as the spending address but you could move the remaining balance to an address which is ultimately controlled by a different seed.
 * This might seem inconvenient but the people who made IOTA had a very good reason for doing this.
 * In order to make your addresses invulnerable to quantum computers the Winternitz One-Time Signature is used to create addresses.
-* While you now have protect
+* So when quantum computers become more capable and can calculate the private key for any given address on other distributed ledgers, your IOTA's will be safe.
+* The cost for this protection is the inconvenience of having to move your remaining balance to a new address as one of the transactions in your signed bundle.

+### What Are You Going to Put In Your Signed Bundles?
+We are going to be making signed bundles at the command line so you will need an idea of what we will be putting in them.